Kong/kongponents/docs/components/select.md

 You can use the `item-template` slot to customize the look and feel of your items.
 Use slots to gain access to the `item` data.

+If you use the `.select-item-label` and `.select-item-desc` classes within the slot as shown in the example below, the dropdown items will inherit preconfigured styles for two-level select items which you're then free to customize.

 <div>
   <KSelect :items="myItems" width="100%" :filterFunc="customFilter">
     <template v-slot:item-template="{ item }">